ItsTachie/CoverFetch/README.md

 Due to Spotify’s developer guidelines, this app is currently in development mode and not public-facing.
 This means only whitelisted Spotify accounts can actually use the hosted version above.

-If you’d like to use it yourself, you can clone the repository and run it locally with your own Spotify developer credentials [Usage](#usage).
+If you’d like to use it yourself, you can clone the repository and run it locally with your own Spotify developer credentials.

  ---